Archict/brick/README.md

 ```

 One of the feature you can have with Services, is dependencies injection.
 Your Service can depend on some other
-Services (from other Bricks).
-For that, just add them in your constructor and Archict will inject them just for you.
+Services (from other Bricks for example).
+For that, just add them in your constructor and Archict will inject them just
+for you.

 ```php
 <?php